microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

     :body: The request body must be the full binary contents of the file.

+    :reqheader X-WOPI-FileConversion:
+        A header whose presence indicates that the request is being made in the context of a :ref:`binary document conversion<conversion>`.
+This header will only be included on the request in that case.
+        Thus, if **X-WOPI-FileConversion** is not explicitly included on the request, hosts must behave as if the PutRelativeFile request is not being made as part of a binary document conversion.

+        See :ref:`conversion` for more information on the conversion process and how this header can be used.

     :resheader X-WOPI-ValidRelativeTarget:
         A UTF-7 encoded **string** that specifies a full file name including the file extension.
 This header may be used when responding with a :statuscode:`409` because a file with the requested name already exists, or when